Frequently Asked Questions

-To achieve these, we decide to reuse the optimizations in the single node XGBoost and build distributed version on top of it.
-The demand of communication in machine learning is rather simple, in the sense that we can depend on a limited set of API (in our case rabit).
+To achieve these, we decide to reuse the optimizations in the single node XGBoost and build the distributed version on top of it.
+The demand of communication in machine learning is rather simple, in the sense that we can depend on a limited set of APIs (in our case rabit).
 Such design allows us to reuse most of the code, while being portable to major platforms such as Hadoop/Yarn, MPI, SGE.
 Most importantly, it pushes the limit of the computation resources we can use.

 The model and data format of XGBoost is exchangeable, which means the model trained by one language can be loaded in another.
 This means you can train the model using R, while running prediction using Java or C++, which are more common in production systems.
 You can also train the model using distributed versions, and load them in from Python to do some interactive analysis.
 See Model IO for more information.

 Yes, XGBoost implements LambdaMART.
 Checkout the objective section in parameters.

-XGBoost supports missing value by default.
+XGBoost supports missing values by default.
 In tree algorithms, branch directions for missing values are learned during training.
 Note that the gblinear booster treats missing values as zeros.